Addressing the Challenge of Managing and Tracking CPE Compliance for CPAs

 - Each state/jurisdiction has unique requirements for individuals that vary based on the type of work they conduct.

-The average LMS is not designed to handle such complicated calculations and house all of these data points in a way that is easily reportable to the accountancy organizations, so firms have had to figure out how best to track this learning information.
+The average LMS is not designed to handle complicated calculations or to store all the necessary data points in a way that is easily reportable to the accountancy organizations.
+As a result, firms have long sought ways to improve the way they track this learning information.

-- Build and approve detailed agendas broken out by FOS
+- Build detailed course and class agendas broken out by subject area.

 - Record attendance and capture missed time for each participant.

 - Provide feedback comments on the specific fields that need to be